ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 - **John**: An `accountant` who manages all parts of the invoice process (view, create, update, delete, approve, reject).
 - **Bob**: An `apprentice` who can only view invoices and cannot perform other actions.

 As Bob gains experience, John sometimes assigns him extra tasks.
-For example, when John is unavailable, Bob is allowed to either **create or update new invoices**, but these invoices must remain pending until approved by another accountant.
+For example, when John is unavailable, Bob is allowed to either **create, update, delete new invoices**, but these changes on invoices must remain pending until approved by another accountant.

 This example demonstrates how responsibilities can be shared in a bounded way, with clear limits to ensure accountability and security.